Grab our checklist for your New Product Launch Marketing Plan’s Client Onboarding Process

 - Customer Health: Kind of like lead scoring, but gauges your customers’ health to help reduce churn.

-- Net Promoter Score: Essentially, this number breaks down how likely your customers will spread the news about you.
+- Net Promoter Score: Essentially, your net promoter score (NPS) number breaks down how likely your customers will spread the news about you.

-Specific Things to Include in Your Client Onboarding Process
+Specific Things to Include in Your New Product Launch Marketing Plan’s Client Onboarding Process

 Now that you know what to track, it’s time to start communicating with your new customers.
 Here are a few of the broad things that you’re going to need to get/provide.